 UNICOM has registered this program with GARP for Continuing Professional Development (CPD) credits.
 Attending this program qualifies for 14 GARP CPD credit hours.
 If you are a Certified Financial Risk Manager (FRM®), please record this activity in your Credit Tracker.

-Day one comprises a series of high-level tutorials and day two is a multi-speaker conference featuring presentations and interactive discussions; with a focused exhibition alongside.
+Day one comprises a series of high-level tutorials and day two is a multi-speaker conference featuring presentations and interactive discussions.

 In these two days our speakers who are subject experts will examine and analyse the impact on various industries, the challenges and opportunities that Blockchain presents.
 Presentations from thought leaders, interactive panel discussions and solution-based case studies will focus on learning and building partnerships in the emerging Blockchain space.